m2k95/TweetBot/README.md

 # Du3aaAPI TweetBot
 A script that fetches a prayer from https://api.du3aa.rest and tweet it

+> [!WARNING]
+> This script does not work anymore, you can try the new working version at https://github.com/m2kio/TweetBot-v2

 ## Development
 > Requires Python >= 3.5